-St. John’s College has one purpose, one curriculum, one vision of liberal education, and one distinctive identity.
+St. John’s College has one purpose, one curriculum, one vision of liberal arts, and one distinctive identity.

 The College is centered on reading and discussing the great works of Western civilization across the spectrum of human thought, providing a fundamental liberal arts education, and challenging students to become purposeful and effective communicators, thoughtful and responsible citizens, and generous, collaborative learners.

-The College is a single institution on two campuses—one in Annapolis, Maryland, and the other in Santa Fe, New Mexico.
+The College is a single institution on two campuses—one in Annapolis, Maryland, and one in Santa Fe, New Mexico.
 Students are free to transfer between the two campuses from year to year, and about 25% take advantage of this opportunity.

-St. John’s was founded in Annapolis in 1696 as King William College, making it one of the oldest colleges in the country.
+St. John’s was founded in Annapolis in 1696 as King William’s School, making it one of the oldest colleges in the country.
 The Santa Fe campus opened in 1964.

 “Books, books, and more books is what you’ll get at St. John’s,” notes the Fiske Guide to Colleges, which also observes that the College “attracts smart, intellectual, and nonconformist students who like to talk (and argue) about books.”